figlesias221/portuguese-anki/README.md

 ### Option 2:

-Run the server, that allows you to:
+Run the server with `npm run start`, that allows you to:

 ### Generate Flashcards for 1000 common Portuguese words